yuliadm/mixComp/paper.md

 # Summary

-Mixture models, studied extensively in [@Teicher63; @LindsayI; @LindsayII; @Titterington; @McLachlan] etc., allow for modeling heterogeneous data.
+Mixture models [see @Teicher63; @LindsayI; @LindsayII; @Titterington; @McLachlan] allow for modeling heterogeneous data.
 The (unknown) distribution is assumed to result from mixing over some latent parameter that is viewed as a random variable drawn from some unknown mixing distribution.
 The number of mixture components could be known in advance, in which case the well-known expectation-maximization (EM) algorithm [@Dempster] can be used for finding the maximum likelihood estimates (MLE) of the unknown parameters.
 However, in many applications the number of components is unknown and has to be estimated from the data.

 **mixComp** provides three categories of methods for estimating the unknown complexity of a (univariate) finite mixture: